-Rhynchostylis is a medium-sized, monopodial, warm- to hot-growing epiphyte carrying very thick, channeled, acute-lobed apical leaves.
+Rhynchostylis is a medium-sized, monopodial, intermediate to hot growing epiphyte carrying very thick, channeled, acute-lobed apical leaves.
 Dense flower inflorescences, which appear in autumn and winter, have sweetly citrus-scented blooms that last for about two weeks.
 They need ample bright light and even watering and fertilizer throughout the year.
 They are native to India and other southeastern countries in semi-deciduous and deciduous dry lowland forests.

 Plant Size: Blooming Size

 Pot Type: Square Net Pot with Hanging Wire